Bertrand D Hsu

 Adjunct Teacher of Music

-Ms. Tian is a graduate of the Xi'an Conservatory of Music in China.
+Tina is a graduate of the Xi'an Conservatory of Music in China.
 She teaches chorus and piano to BHA students and provides 1-on-1 piano lessons as after school enrichment.

 Mike Lam